Continuing Education Activity

 Linezolid is generally well-tolerated in the general population.
 While it has traditionally shown correlations with a risk of serotonin syndrome when given in combination with other serotonergic medications, this risk is low.

 One advantage of most bacteriostatic antimicrobials, as a class, is that they usually do not require intensive monitoring as other classes of bactericidal drugs.
 Tetracycline antimicrobials do not typically require monitoring of blood drug concentrations, nor do they have an easily identifiable metabolite to monitor their activity in vivo.
 However, caution is necessary regarding patients' consumption of certain metallic elements (Ca, Al, Mg, etc.), specifically due to their inactivation by divalent and trivalent cations.
 Macrolides generally do not require specific monitoring in vivo.
 However, if patients are taking other agents with macrolides, corresponding concentrations of other drugs should be monitored for alterations in their activity.
-Clindamycin does not require laboratory monitoring for side effects; however, clinical monitoring for symptomatic diarrhea and colitis is a recommendation.
+Clindamycin does not require laboratory monitoring for side effects; however, clinical monitoring for symptomatic diarrhea and colitis is recommended.
 There is no monitoring required for trimethoprim/sulfamethoxazole therapy.
 There is no monitoring required for linezolid.

 In general, due to the comparatively slower mechanism of action of bacteriostatic antimicrobials, the toxicity profiles of bacteriostatic agents are generally lesser than their comparable bacteriocidal analogs.
 Tetracycline antimicrobials, while generally well tolerated, have the following toxicities: irritant gastritis, photosensitivity, hepatotoxicity, nephrotoxicity (except doxycycline), and hypersensitivity reactions (may not be allergic).
 The most common toxicities of macrolide antimicrobials are allergic reactions, gastrointestinal distress and promotility, cardiac arrhythmias (erythromycin, QTc prolongation), and tinnitus (erythromycin).
 These agents, however, are generally well tolerated.
-Trimethoprim/sulfamethoxazole has less than 10% gastrointestinal, dermatologic toxicities, and a very rare risk of aplastic anemia.
+Trimethoprim/sulfamethoxazole has less than 10% gastrointestinal, dermatologic toxicities and a very rare risk of aplastic anemia.
 The toxicity regimen of linezolid is generally limited to low risks of gastrointestinal distress, headache, and rash.
 The most significant toxicity reported in the literature for linezolid is myelosuppression and thrombocytopenia, with rates approaching 2.5%.

 Enhancing Healthcare Team Outcomes

 There has been a traditional bias against bacteriostatic antimicrobials for a variety of indications, particularly in more acute settings, due to a misconception that they have clinically slower rates of activity and lose efficacy.
 This perception, however, is untrue in several settings.
-With appropriate stewardship and understanding of the risk and benefits of these agents, they can be used in a variety of clinical indications to help maintain the efficacy of many of the broad spectrum, bactericidal agents commonly in use in hospitals and outpatient clinics.
+With appropriate stewardship and understanding of the risk and benefits of these agents, they can be used in a variety of clinical indications to help maintain the efficacy of many of the broad spectrum bactericidal agents commonly in use in hospitals and outpatient clinics.
 The level of evidence for the composite studies in this article is I-II.

 The use of these bacteriostatic agents requires an interprofessional team approach to patient care.
-The prescribing/ordering clinician will decide on which antimicrobial to use; this decision should be in tandem with a board-certified infectious disease pharmacist, in conjunction with the latest antibiogram data - especially in the inpatient setting.
+The prescribing/ordering clinician will decide which antimicrobial to use; this decision should be in tandem with a board-certified infectious disease pharmacist, in conjunction with the latest antibiogram data - especially in the inpatient setting.
 The pharmacist should also perform a complete medication reconciliation to rule out potential drug-drug interactions.
 Nursing will be responsible for administering these drugs in the inpatient setting, and for outpatients, they can still counsel the patient on proper administration.
 Nursing can also evaluate patient adherence and should be cognizant of potential adverse reactions so they can be reported to the prescriber immediately.
 This interprofessional team approach will optimize the therapeutic potential for bacteriostatic antimicrobials while limiting drug resistance and adverse events.
-[Level V]
+[Level 5]